sql-machine-learning/elasticdl/docs/designs/master_redesign.md

 ### Implementation Steps

-1. Create the above framework, but put everything in the current master version into training_service.
+1. Create the above framework, but put everything in the current master version into elasticdl_job_service.
 We will remove most components out of it after implementing them as modular components.
 2. Move rpc server as a modular components.
 3. Implement pod_manager.